frsyuki/gem-compile/README.md

 gem-compile
 ===========
-Create binary gems from gems with extensions.
+A RubyGems command plugin that creates pre-compiled binary gems from gems with extensions.

 ## Overview

-gem-compile is a RubyGem command plugin that adds 'complie' command.
+gem-compile is a RubyGems command plugin that adds 'compile' command.
-It creates binary gems from gems with extensions.
+It creates pre-compiled binary gems from gems with extensions.

 ## Installation